ummeegge/wazuh/README.md

 ```

-- If all building files has been placed in the appropriate sections, there is the need to make the first build process to get the base directory in the chroot or ipfire-2.x/build directory.
+- If all building files has been placed in the appropriate sections, there is the need to make the first build process to get the base directory in the chroot or 'ipfire-2.x/build' directory.
 Like above mentioned, [Wazuh needs additional libraries](https://github.com/ummeegge/wazuh/blob/main/build_files/wazuh_build_log#L32) while building it and therefor the IPFire chroot environment needs an DNS resolution to download them via curl.
-To accomplish this, enter an DNS resolver of your choice under ipfire-2.x/build/etc/resolv.conf .
-This is not a good practice for the regular build process of IPFire Addons and should be circumvent by build the missing packages regular (own lfsmake) or if present by linking them but it seems that this are modified libraries so it might be problematic even if those libraries are already on the system to use them.
+To accomplish this, enter an DNS resolver of your choice under '*/ipfire-2.x/build/etc/resolv.conf' .
+This is not a good practice for the regular build process of IPFire Addons and should be circumvent by build the missing packages regular (own lfsmake) or if present by linking them but it seems that these are modified libraries so it might be problematic even if those libraries are already on the system to use them.
 May some communication with the Wazu developer brings more light into this.

 ## Installation
 If the build process is finished a new package and a file has been produced which are located under '*/ipfire-2.x/packages'